kputrajaya/html-to-image/README.md

 	<div data-filename="text.png"></div>

 The element above will be downloaded as `text.png` as specified.
-Note that the attribute will override the existing naming convention (`imageNamePrefix{number}.png`).
+Note that said attribute will override the existing naming convention (`imageNamePrefix{number}.png`).

 Important Note